ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 # => ActiveRecord::StatementInvalid (PG::UndefinedTable: ERROR:  relation "comments" does not exist)
 ```

-In development and test environments, Rails does it best to be helpful and will let you know that migrations are pending, so that you don't encounter this problem.
-In production mode, however this will not be the case.
-The rails tooling makes it hard to test this configuration.
+In development and test environments, Rails does it best to be helpful.
+It will let you know that migrations are pending, preventing you from encountering this problem.
+In production mode, this will not be the case.
+While the Rails tooling makes it hard to test this configuration, we can still observe that code that relies on a database structure that is not there is destined to fail, and conclude that `V1`-`S0` is not a viable configuration.

-As defined, `S1` is purely additive -- meaning new things are added, nothing removed, nothing changed.
+What about `V0`-`S1`?
+As defined, `S1` is purely additive -- meaning new things are added, nothing removed.
 The implication is that `V0` code is compatible with `S0` *and* `S1`.
 We can test this combination by creating a branch that has the `V0` code, and the `S1` migrations, but does not include any of the `V1` changes.
 If all the tests pass against this configuration, it gives us confidence that this is a compatible state.
 This branch does not need to be deployed, it serves only as a canary.

 We can tabulate the above in a compatibility matrix: